-The template operates in two modes: Burst and FastJitter.
-In Burst mode the telescope is staring at the target for the duration of the integration (INT=NDIT×DIT) and only one data cube is produced.
+The template operates in one mode: FastJitter.
 In FastJitter mode, the telescope can jitter in the sky and many data cubes (one per offset) can be produced within one template.

 Action sequence performed by the template is identical to that of the HAWKI_img_obs_AutoJitter template: